 Have you ever wondered if the diamond you have received from your ancestors is genuine?
-Let’s see if it is possible to tell if a diamond is real with at-home tests or you still need special equipment and the help of experts to get a conclusive answer.
+Let’s see if it is possible to tell if a diamond is real with at-home tests or if you still need special equipment and the help of experts to get a conclusive answer.

 At-Home Tests to Tell If a Diamond Is Real

 The water test is one of the simplest ways to spot fake diamonds.

 Get a drinking glass and fill it with clean water.
 Carefully drop the loose gemstone into the glass.
 If it sinks, it is probably a real diamond.
 If it floats underneath or at the surface of the water, you deal with a fake diamond.

 Although this test might seem quite simple, it is based on the gemstone’s density level.
 Diamonds are very dense (3.51 g/cm³) and usually outmatch the fakes in the density test.
 However, keep in mind that good-cut cubic zirconia or glass is actually pretty heavy and could pass the water test as well.

 The fog test is another easy method to tell a fake diamond from a real one.
 Real diamonds are heat resistant, meaning they never fog up the way glass or diamond alternatives do.

 For the fog test, hold the stone between two fingers and breath on it.
 If the fog disappears right away, the diamond is genuine.
 If it takes a couple of seconds for the fog to dissipate, your stone is likely a fake diamond.